joshualylelovell/gitFit/readme.md

 #### Heroku Deployment

-A dist of this project has been deployed on [Heroku at gitfit-wdi](https://gitfit-wdi.herokuapp.com/)
+A dist of this project has been deployed on Heroku at [needto-gitfit](https://needto-gitfit.herokuapp.com/)

 #### Project specifications: